Thursday, March 05, 2009

 The internet welcomes a new word

-I'm reading a collection of sci-fi short stories from 1957, and I come across a new word - fripoons - in a story from CS Lewis called "The Shoddy Lawns".
+I'm reading a collection of sci-fi short stories from 1957, and I come across a new word - fripoons - in a story from CS Lewis called "The Shoddy Lands".
 Google has no record of it, so I thought I should document it here in context:

 The male faces were not the sort I cared about: a flashy-looking crew - gigolos, fripoons.